-Independent assessments allow people who know you and your work to provide evidence of how you meet the standard required for effective performance in a judicial post.
+Independent assessments allow people who know you and your work to provide specific examples which demonstrate that you meet the standard required for effective performance in a judicial post.
 The competency framework or skills and abilities framework (which is set out in the vacancy information page) gives details of the required standard.

-For some non-legal exercises, the term ‘references’ may still be in use.
-There is no difference in the way we use these assessments.
+There is no difference in the way we use independent assessments for non-legal exercises.
 The competency framework or skills and abilities framework (which is set out in the vacancy information page) gives details of the required standard.
 The guidance on this page applies to all vacancies.

 How we use independent assessments